 The gold standard of outreach programs

-Described as the “gold standard” of equity, diversity, and inclusion outreach programs, the award-winning Tucker Ellis Pipeline Program encourages economically disadvantaged and minority students to learn about the law and pursue careers in the legal profession.
+Described as the “gold standard” of equity, diversity, and inclusion outreach programs, our award-winning Pipeline Program encourages students from historically underrepresented communities to learn about the law and pursue careers in the legal profession.

-3Rs (“Rights, Responsibilities and Realities”) is an award-winning Cleveland Metropolitan Bar Association (CMBA) program that Tucker Ellis attorneys have supported since its inception almost a decade ago.
-3Rs places attorneys in Cleveland and East Cleveland City Schools where they teach a law-based curriculum monthly during the school year and provide career counseling.
-The 3Rs curriculum was co-authored by Carter Strang, who was also the sole author of a new 2015 “Police Encounters” lesson that provides students guidelines for street, automobile, and other encounters with the police and includes a discussion of legal remedies for any alleged police misconduct.
-In addition to preparing students for the social studies portion of their high school exams, 3Rs is an invaluable resource that educates students in urban areas on their everyday legal rights and responsibilities.
+As part of our Pipeline Program, many of our attorneys participate in the Cleveland Metropolitan Bar Association’s (CMBA) landmark 3Rs (“Rights, Responsibilities, and Realities”) program.
+3Rs places attorneys in Cleveland and East Cleveland City Schools where they teach a law-based curriculum and provide career counseling.
+In addition to preparing students for the social studies portion of their high school exams, 3Rs is an invaluable resource that educates students living in urban areas on their everyday legal rights and responsibilities.

-For more than 10 years, Tucker Ellis has continuously provided legal internships and work-study opportunities to high school students in Cleveland and Los Angeles.
-For example, Tucker Ellis participates in the Corporate Work Study Program with Saint Martin de Porres High School, a Cristo Rey Network School in Cleveland.
+Tucker Ellis participates in the Corporate Work Study Program with Saint Martin de Porres High School, a Cristo Rey Network School in Cleveland.
 Cristo Rey is the largest network of urban high schools in the country enrolling only low-income youth.
-Their unique program allows students to invest in their education based on the school’s unique relationship with the business community.
-Each Saint Martin student works in a job-sharing team comprised of four students.
-Working in a rotating schedule, each team fills a full-time equivalent job at Tucker Ellis in a standard Monday-Friday business week schedule.
-The program sets the tone for student behavior and expectations in the workplace and in the classroom and exposes students to the legal profession at an early age.
-The students’ earnings are used to offset more than 50% of the cost of their high school education.
+Their innovative work-study program allows students to invest in their education, with students’ earnings offsetting more than 50% of the cost of tuition.

 Law School Programs

-Yet another element of the Tucker Ellis Pipeline Program is our engagement with law schools in Northeast Ohio.
-In honor of one of our founding partners, the firm established the Robert C. Tucker Scholarship at Cleveland-Marshall College of Law.
-The firm provides a yearly scholarship to a Cleveland-Marshall law student who is a graduate of the Cleveland Metropolitan School District.
+Another element of the Tucker Ellis Pipeline Program is our engagement with law schools in Northeast Ohio.
+In honor of one of our founding partners, we established the Robert C. Tucker Scholarship at Cleveland State University (CSU) College of Law.
+The firm provides a yearly scholarship to a CSU Law student who is a graduate of the Cleveland Metropolitan School District.

-Tucker Ellis attorneys are also actively engaged in mentoring law students.
-Most notably, Tucker Ellis attorneys have counseled, mentored, and recruited students actively involved in the National Black Law Students Association chapters at Cleveland-Marshall College of Law, Case Western Reserve University School of Law, and The University of Akron School of Law.
-In recent years, Tucker Ellis attorneys have coached the Frederick Douglass Moot Court team at Cleveland-Marshall College of Law to both regional and national competition success.
+Tucker Ellis attorneys also are actively engaged in mentoring law students.
+Most notably, Tucker Ellis attorneys have counseled, mentored, and recruited students involved in the National Black Law Students Association chapters at CSU College of Law, Case Western Reserve University School of Law, and The University of Akron School of Law.
+Additionally, Tucker Ellis attorneys have coached the Frederick Douglass Moot Court team at CSU College of Law to both regional and national competition success.